chmouel/pipelines-as-code/docs/content/docs/guides/llm-analysis/model-and-triggers.md

 - Analysis appears in the **Checks** tab alongside your CI results.
 - The check-run title shows the role name, making it easy to distinguish multiple analysis roles.
-- When the backend produces a concrete fix, a **"Fix it"** action button appears on the check-run.
+- When the backend produces a concrete fix, an **"Apply Suggestions"** action button appears on the check-run.
 Clicking it triggers PAC to apply the AI-generated patch and push it to the PR branch.
-See [Fix it Action]({{< relref "/docs/guides/llm-analysis#fix-it-action" >}}) for details.
+See [Apply Suggestions Action]({{< relref "/docs/guides/llm-analysis#apply-suggestions-action" >}}) for details.

 When to choose `check-run` over `pr-comment`:

 - You want the analysis result separated from the PR conversation thread.
-- You want to offer the one-click "Fix it" capability to contributors.
+- You want to offer the one-click "Apply Suggestions" capability to contributors.
 - You are running multiple analysis roles and want each result to be independently re-runnable.